isabelarvelo/sustainable-food-source-finder/README.md

 ## NoSQL DB Query Implementation
 * Home
-    1. Query by State
+    1. Query Food Source by State
-    2. Query by Source Type (e.g., farmers' markets, CSAs, on-farm markets)
+    2. Query Food Source by Source Type (e.g., farmers' markets, CSAs, on-farm markets)
-    3. Query by Product (e.g., Apples, Broccoli, Eggs)
+    3. Query Food Source by Products Available (e.g., Apples, Broccoli, Eggs)

-* 1_📍_Geographic_Queries:
-    4. Query by coordinates and radius
+    4. Query Food Source by coordinates and radius
-    5. Query source density for a given state
+    5. Query density of Food Sources for a given state

-* 3_🥗_Seasonal_Produce.py: Page to help users identify seasonal foods
-    6. Query seasonal produce by season
+    6. Query produce by season(s)
-    7. Query which season a product is in
+    7. Query which season a specific product is in

 ## Database Selected
 I chose MongoDB for this project because it is a NoSQL database that is well-suited for storing JSON-like documents.
 The data I am working with is in JSON format, so it made sense to use a database that could store the data in its original format.
 MongoDB can handle varied data structures, such as different types of fresh food sources (e.g., farmers' markets, CSAs, on-farm markets), each of which may have slightly different attributes.
 MongoDB's schema flexibility will allow me to add new fields as needed without needing major changes to the database structure.
 There is also built in support for geospatial data.